10 Tips to Choose the Right Office Copier + Printer

 *Company Facebook pages can also be used to see how customer-focused your copier partner is (it's always a good idea to work with someone who is interested in selling you the right copier, not the one that they'll get the most commission from).

-4. How Well Will the MFP Work With Existing Networks?
+4. How Well Will it Work with Existing Networks?

-Before you invest in a major piece of office equipment, it's a good idea to find out how well it plays with your existing systems.
-Other considerations include how easy it is to set up.
-Does it come with tutorials or wizards to guide you through installation?
-Will any training be required?
+Before you invest in a major piece of office equipment, it's a good idea to find out how well it works with your existing systems.
+Other considerations include how easy it is to set up, is there any training? does it come with tutorials or wizards to guide you through installation?
 Will you have to install anything on office computers?
 Will the new system render other systems obsolete?

 The last thing you want is a fancy new copier that no one knows how to use.
 Choose a copy machine with an intuitive operating system that requires minimal training.
 Look for easy-to-access online help and documentation.
 It's also a good idea to choose a copier that comes with manufacturer technical support (especially if you're going to do maintenance and support in-house).